Clinton Kelly (TV personality): Television

 While Kelly was at DNR, the producers at TLC's What Not to Wear decided to recast the original male lead and approached Kelly.
 After three auditions, Kelly was chosen as the new co-host, alongside Stacy London.
 He has described their relationship as "a brother and sister in the backseat of a car on a long car trip".
 The premise was to help participants refresh their wardrobes, and get them to look – and feel – better.
 Though makeover shows typically focus on the final look of the participant, this show highlighted the internal change and confidence participants gained during the makeover process.
 Kelly often asked contributors if their clothes made them feel beautiful and the majority of contributors admitted that they did not.
 Kelly said of the ultimate purpose of the show:

-“Having a style is a great way to get what you want from your life.
-When your style is aligned with who you are, you feel empowered.”
+“Personal style can influence how individuals present themselves and how they are perceived by others.”

 Kelly is openly gay, but in comparing What Not to Wear with the show Queer Eye—which pioneered gay men making over people seen as needing fashion advice—the Washington Blade noted some key differences: "[U]nless you have your gaydar on while watching the show, you would have no idea.
 There's nothing 'gay' about the show and he doesn't really talk about it on air.
 Viewers trust Kelly's expertise based on the strength of his choices rather than on the 'he's gay and he should know' fashion theory."

 The show had over 350 contributors, those who experienced the makeovers, many of whom Kelly is still in contact with.
 It was the impact on these contributors that kept Kelly engaged in the show for so long: “The only reason I was able to do that show for 10 years is because I knew I was helping women,” Kelly said.
 “It wasn’t just about the clothes; I felt I could continue empowering through this.”